pj-99/pj-99/README.md

 ### 👋 Hi there, I'm pj

+- 💡 I'm a software developer and a computer science student graduating soon.
-- 🌱 I’m currently learning system design and backend development.
+- 🌱 Currently exploring system design and backend architecture.
-- 🛠️ I'm currently working on my [website](https://pjdev.me/) — feel free to check it out as it evolves.
+- 🛠️ Writing about what I learn over on [my blog](https://pjdev.me/).
-- 👾 I’ve worked on projects ranging from backend systems to Android apps, Unity games, and VR experiences.
+- 👾 I've worked on projects ranging from backend systems to Android apps, Unity games, and VR experiences.
 - 📫 Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/pinchiehchen) or [email me](mailto:pj99dev@gmail.com).

 ----